openshift/enhancements/enhancements/network/on-prem-dual-stack-vips.md

 updated to handle the fact that there may be both v4 and v6 VIPs.

 Additionally, the new VIPs will need to be wired in to the rendering code.

+### assisted-service

+The new fields in the REST and Kubernetes APIs will need to be handled.
+Like install-config and api, assisted will need backward compatibility logic to handle the migration from the deprecated fields to the new ones.
+A database migration will also be needed to deal with the fact that there will be a new structure for VIP entries.
+Currently for every cluster in the DB there is a single-value column in the DB for api_vip and ingress_vip.
+The new schema will require us to create a new table with the schema {cluster_id, api_vip}
+allowing for multiple entries with the same cluster_id but different IPs.

+These are all things that have been done before so they should not be a problem.

 ### Open Questions [optional]